Coastal Community Planning Grants Opportunity

-Maine's Community Planning & Investment Program grants have been suspended due to state budget cuts
+Maine's Community Planning & Implementation Grant Programs have been suspended due to state budget cuts

 These include first-time comprehensive planning grants, implementation grants, and update grants.